wcjordan/chalk/README.md

 Fill in EXPO_CLIENT_ID in .env & prod.env

 Also run a dev server and login using a tester account to capture the refresh token for Jenkins integration tests to use.
 Fill in OAUTH_REFRESH_TOKEN in .env and also the oauth_refresh_token variable in Terraform Cloud.
+Generating this token is tricky since it is never sent to the browser.
+See oauth.py and look for a print statement to uncomment in the \_get_authorized_session method.
+Also edit the get_authorization_url function to pass access_type='offline' in the flow.authorization_url call.
+A final gotcha is the refresh token will only be returned when the app is initially authorized.
+Visit https://myaccount.google.com/u/0/permissions to revoke authorization.

 ## Setup Jenkins Builds
 ### Chalk Build